By David Harvey

 An 80-minute lecture on the event at the London School of Economics:

 Interested in more videos with Harvey?
 You can find them on David Harvey's personal website.
+More in particular, the site contains six lectures that formed the inspiration for Marx, Capital and the Madness of Economic Reason.

 - The Visualisation of Capital as Value in Motion